-Dr. DeAngelis’ program of research utilizes a systems-biology-based approach to understand disease mechanisms in both Mendelian and complex blinding conditions, including age-related macular degeneration (AMD), glaucoma, diabetic retinopathy, and hypertensive retinopathy; and co-segregating conditions (Alzheimer’s disease, cardiovascular disease, and diabetes).
+Dr. DeAngelis’ program of research utilizes a systems-biology-based approach to understand disease mechanisms in both Mendelian and complex blinding conditions, including age-related macular degeneration (AMD), glaucoma, diabetic retinopathy, and hypertensive retinopathy; and comorbid conditions (Alzheimer’s disease, cardiovascular disease, and diabetes).
 This translational research is funded by the NIH, private foundations, and the pharmaceutical industry.
 She is ultimately focused on identifying mechanisms and potential targets for treatment in these disease areas, across their stages of development.

 To enhance translational efforts, her laboratory and colleagues have created a well-characterized fresh human donor eye bank of ocular tissue, blood, serum, and plasma.
 Using this resource, contrasting healthy eyes with diseased eyes (deeply phenotyped) has helped delineate potential disease mechanisms.
 Dr. DeAngelis leverages genomic approaches including, single-cell RNASeq, miRNAseq, bulk RNA-Seq, single nuclei ATAC-Seq, allele-specific expression, epigenetic and statistical/bioinformatics tools to functionally characterize disease mechanisms.
 She has published the only standardized phenotyping protocol for human donor eyes specifically used for biochemical and molecular studies.
 The success of the eye bank is dependent on close collaboration with several board-certified ophthalmologists and fellowship-trained specialists.